junrui-liu/patina/src/ref.md

            | ID ( Expr* )
 Expr*     ::= a list of "Expr" separated by ","

-ID          = a letter followed by any number of letters or numbers
+ID          = a letter or underscore, followed by any number of letters, numbers, or underscores
 ```

 ### Precedence and Associativity